 The Takeaway

 The Better Business Bureau can be a great place to look for information when you want to learn more about how a business operates.
-While the BBB never recommends or endorses any business or charity, you might use reviews as a starting point for deciding which companies you want to do business with or donate to.
+While the BBB never recommends or endorses any business or charity, you might use their ratings and reviews as a starting point for deciding which companies you want to do business with, as well as when you’re looking for a new banking partner.

 FAQ